 In 1979 civil war broke out in El Salvador, between the military-led government and leftist guerrillas.
 With their ongoing working on behalf of the poor and their outspoken beliefs, priests were seen as enemies of the government and were targeted.
 Indeed two years before the civil war began Fr.
 Rutilio Grande García was gunned down in his car along with two other Salvadorans.

 The same year as the civil war began, Ellacuría was made rector of UCA, a role he held until his death.
 As the war continued through the eighties, Ellacuría became more and more of a public figure; he appeared on television and had a column in a newspaper.
 For his outspoken views and beliefs, Ellacuría and many others received death threats, yet this did not stop their commitment to the project of developing a theological underpinning for social and political liberation.

 Early in the morning of 16 November, 1989, members of the Salvadoran Army came to the residence of Ellacuría and five of his colleagues – Ignacio Martín-Baró, Segundo Montes, Juan Ramón Moreno, Joaquín López y López and Amando López – on the UCA campus.
-Entering the residence, the soldiers took three of the scholars outside and shot them, while the other three were murdered in their beds.
+Entering the residence, the soldiers took four of the scholars outside and shot them, while the other two were murdered in their beds.
 Also discovered in the house were Elba Ramos, a housekeeper, and Celina, her sixteen-year-old daughter, who had left their house on the edge of the campus for what they thought would be the better security of the residence.
 They too were murdered.
 This massacre, which was at first blamed by the government on the guerrillas, brought international attention to the civil war in El Salvador and the crimes committed by the government.

 Fr Ellacuría is widely regarded as a brilliant contributor to the development in Catholic theology of the notion of the ‘preferential option for the poor’.